Cecil Plains, Queensland: Geography

 Cecil Plains is in the Darling Downs, 217 km west of the state capital, Brisbane.
-The fertile black soil around Cecil Plains is ideal for cotton production and the town is now the home of one of the largest cotton gins in the southern hemisphere.
+The fertile black soil around Cecil Plains is ideal for cotton production and the town is now the home of one of the largest cotton gins in the Southern Hemisphere.

-Road infrastructure

 The Pampas-Horrane Road (State Route 82) enters the locality from the south and then turns west on Toowoomba–Cecil Plains Road.
 In the town State Route 82 turns north on Dalby–Cecil Plains Road.
 Millmerran-Cecil Plains Road and Cecil Plains-Moonie Road both enter from the west.

 History

 European settlement in the area began in 1842, when Henry Stuart Russell claimed land around the Condamine River to establish Cecil Plains station.
 The site of the station homestead was to become the site of the town.
 Ludwig Leichhardt used the homestead as a base for two expeditions into the surrounding region in 1844 and 1847.
 The station originally grazed cattle but later moved to wool production.

 The town takes its name from the pastoral station, which in turn was named after Russell's mother Cecil Charlotte Russell, née Pemberton.

 In 1877, 8300 acres of land was resumed from the Cecil Plains pastoral run to establish smaller farms.
 The land was offered for selection on 24 April 1877.

 Cecil Plains Provisional School opened on 17 January 1898.
 It closed briefly in 1910 and 1912 and then again from 10 October 1917 to 17 June 1919.
 It became Cecil Plains State School on 1 February 1922.
 In 1964, a secondary department was added.
 In 1975, a pre-school centre was added.

 In 1916, Cecil Plains station was acquired by the Queensland government and subdivided for closer settlement, with some parcels reserved for soldier settlers.
 The new settlers produced mainly wheat and dairy.